KoBeWi/Metroidvania-System/README.md

 ![](Media/GameCustomRunner.gif)

 See [the other README](SampleProject/CustomRunnerIntegration/README.md) located in the SampleProject directory for more details.
+Refer to `CustomStart.tscn` to see how you can implement it in your project.

 ## Closing words